kylecorry31/barometer-desk-plant/README.md

 10. Ensure the photoresistor is not covered by moss, and pack everything neatly into the pot.

-11. Using the Arduino IDE load this sketch onto the Arduino.
+11. Upload this sketch onto the Arduino after installing the required library.

 12. Provide power to the USB cable and you are done.
 It may take a few days for the plant to adapt to the pressure at your location - disrupting power will reset this.